sean-olson-e/Rapid-Application-Development-using-Angular-CLI/project_apps/2-importing-styles-using-built-in-directives/README.md

   ng generate component header --spec false
 ```

-* add a "title" property to the the header component module (header.component.ts)
+* add a "title" property to the the header component module (header.component.ts) and set it.
 ```
   import { Component, OnInit } from '@angular/core';